Post-punk: Downtown Manhattan

 In the early 1980s, Downtown Manhattan's no wave scene transitioned from its abrasive origins into a more dance-oriented sound, with compilations such as ZE Records' Mutant Disco (1981) highlighting a newly playful sensibility borne out of the city's clash of hip hop, disco and punk styles, as well as dub reggae and world music influences.
-Artists such as ESG, Liquid Liquid, The B-52s, Cristina, Arthur Russell, James White and the Blacks, and Lizzy Mercier Descloux pursued a formula described by Lucy Sante as "anything at all + disco bottom".
-Other no wave-indebted artists such as Swans, Glenn Branca, Lydia Lunch, the Lounge Lizards, Bush Tetras, and Sonic Youth instead continued exploring the early scene's forays into noise and more abrasive territory.
+Artists such as ESG, Liquid Liquid, the B-52s, Cristina, Arthur Russell, James White and the Blacks, and Lizzy Mercier Descloux pursued a formula described by Lucy Sante as "anything at all + disco bottom".
+Other no wave-indebted artists such as Swans, Rhys Chatham, Glenn Branca, Lydia Lunch, the Lounge Lizards, Bush Tetras, and Sonic Youth instead continued exploring the early scene's forays into abrasive territory.

-Mid-1980s: Decline
+Mid-1980s – 1990s: Decline

-The original post-punk movement ended as the bands associated with the movement turned away from its aesthetics, often in favor of more commercial sounds (such as new wave).
+The original post-punk era ended as associated acts turned away from its aesthetics, often in favour of more commercial sounds.
 Many of these groups would continue recording as part of the new pop movement, with entryism becoming a popular concept.
 In the United States, driven by MTV and modern rock radio stations, a number of post-punk acts had an influence on or became part of the Second British Invasion of "New Music" there.
-Some shifted to a more commercial new wave sound (such as Gang of Four), while others were fixtures on American college radio and became early examples of alternative rock, such as Athens, Georgia band R.E.M.
+Some shifted to a more commercial new wave sound (such as Gang of Four), while others were fixtures on American college radio and became early examples of alternative rock, such as R.E.M.
 One band to emerge from post-punk was U2, which infused elements of religious imagery and political commentary into its often anthemic music.

-Online database AllMusic stated scattered [late-80s] bands like Big Flame, World Domination Enterprises, and Minimal Compact, all seem like natural extensions of post-punk.
+Online database AllMusic noted that late 1980s bands such as Big Flame, World Domination Enterprises, and Minimal Compact appeared to be extensions of post-punk.
+Some notable bands that recalled the original era during the 1990s included Six Finger Satellite, Brainiac, and Elastica.